christoph-karpowicz/db_watcher/README.md

 java -cp lib/ojdbc7.jar:./dbw.jar com.dbw.app.Dbw -c ./oracle-example-config.yml
 ```

-Note that in order to use Dbw with an Oracle database, you will have to add an Oracle JDBC driver to the classpath as shown above (`lib/ojdbc7.jar` for example).
+Note that in order to use Dbw with an Oracle database, you will have to add an Oracle JDBC driver to the classpath as shown above (`lib/ojdbc7.jar` for example) or by adding a `driverPath` mapping to the configuration file.

 To close the application, use Ctrl+C.